Can You Get a Cash Advance With No Job?

 The name “payday loan” comes from the idea that these short-term, small-dollar loans are only meant to tide the borrower over till their next payday.
 Similarly, some short-term no credit check loans will refer to themselves as “cash advances” since all they’re really doing (or so they say) is giving you an “advance” on your next paycheck.

 The terms that you receive on these cash advance loans will vary depending on where you live, as these types of financial products are regulated at the state level.
-Still, the average length of a payday cash advance is approximately two weeks, and the average annual percentage rate is well over 300 percent.
+Still, the average length of a payday cash advance is approximately two weeks, and the average annual percentage rate is well over 300%.

 In the long term, payday cash advances are much more expensive than cash advances from a credit card.
 And in the short term, you might have a hard time paying off that payday cash advance on time.

-Unlike traditional installment loans, payday cash advances are designed to be paid back all at once.
+Payday cash advances are designed to be paid back all at once.
 Combining that lump sum repayment with their short repayment terms can make these loans quite hard for some people to pay back.
 In many states, lenders will give these borrowers the option of rolling over their loan or immediately borrowing a new loan once the old one’s paid back.

 This is how costs quickly add up and folks find themselves constantly throwing money at the interest on their cash advance loan without ever getting closer to pay off the loa itself.
 This is what’s commonly referred to as a “cycle of debt,” and it can spell financial ruin.